bruderol/project-automation/docs/SETUP.md

 ## Setup Exercise Project

+Please follow carefully these steps to configure the project correctly for work in IntelliJ.

 * Open IntelliJ
 * Use `Checkout From Version Control/Git` on IntelliJ start screen or `New/Project from sources`
 * Clone the project sources as follows:
    * URL: https://gitlab.dev.ifs.hsr.ch/mas-se-project-automation/project-automation.git
    * Directory: use a good directory for your project source code e.g. `home/vagrant/workspace/project-automation` is recommended as a directory in the VM (not on a network drive!).
    * Select "Clone"
-* Use the credentials \(username and password for Git\) as you registered yourself with.
+* Use the credentials \(username and password for Git\) as you registered yourself with (if needed for checkout).
 * If it asks you to create a project, select "Yes"
 * Choose `Import project from external model`: `Gradle` and `Next`
+   * If it does not ask you to import with Gradle and directly opens the project, then look into the "Event Log" (lower right), you should see something like "Unlinked Gradle project?", then click on the link "Import Gradle project".
+* Select following options for gradle import:
   * Default option `(x) Use default gradle wrapper` has to be selected (such that the right gradle version is used for building, as included in the git repository)
   * Gradle JVM: Verify the installed JDK is selected.
 If not: configure the JDK that is installed by using the '...'-button and browse to the JDK directory.
   * Select `Finish` to create your project and open it in IntelliJ
+  * It may take some time to download all the needed dependency on import, have some patience.
 * Finally verify that your Java JDK is configured correctly in your IntelliJ for this project:
   * go to `File`/`Project Structure`
   * in `Project`-Tab under `Project SDK`: the JDK you have installed should be selected - if not yet, you can add it now using `New...` and then browse to the jdk directroy inside your java installation directory.